Mountain View Farm Rescue Animals

-Leander was rescued by us at a very young age to give him the opportunity of a full life because he has a congenital spinal condition called “Wobblers” that causes periodid ataxia (unsteadiness) that prevents his being ridden.
+Leander was rescued by us at a very young age to give him the opportunity of a full life because he has a congenital spinal condition called “Wobblers” that causes periodic ataxia (unsteadiness) that prevents his being ridden.
 Leander is a Thoroughbred gelding in his early teens.
 He is very playful and can sometimes be a bit mouthy or “nippy”, but is not mean-spirited one bit.
-He does not let his condition prevent him from enjoying life and can often times be seen running, rearing and bucking with his pasture-mates.
+He does not let his condition prevent him from enjoying life and can oftentimes be seen running, rearing, and bucking with his pasture-mates.

 “Mardonnaray” is the registered name of this lovely older, retired Standardbred mare that has found her soft place to land and spend the rest of her years of well-deserved rest here at the Sanctuary.
 We have lovingly given her the barn name “Grace”, in honor of her courageous spirit and resilience she has exhibited despite all she has been through in life thus far.
 Grace was rescued in January 2016 by Gerda’s Animal Aid from a Pennsylvania feedlot.
 A feedlot is the last chance that cast-off, slaughter-bound horses get to be purchased and find a home prior to being shipped to slaughter.
 In this case, Grace had one week to be spotted by her savior(s) before being tagged and shipped to Mexico for processing.
 This sweet girl found herself in this dire predicament after many years of dedicated work to humans.
 She has a lip tattoo, which helped trace her history back to that she has been raced a total of five times, she has two registered foals and she spent the last of her years before landing in the slaughter pipeline, as an Amish buggy horse, working long, tiresome days pounding down the pavement transporting her owner’s family where ever they needed to go.
 As a result of the work she endured, Grace has very weak, lame hind legs and a hoof condition.
 She will never be sound to ride or drive again, and that is quite alright because she deserves her retirement.
 Grace is in need of physical and emotional rehabilitation; however, she is on the right track and in the right place to be well on her way to health and happiness.